DaffyDesert/ArgoCasinoMirror/README.md

 #### How to install:

 1.)
-Download the repository.
+Download the repository by selected the big, green "Code" button at the top of this page.

 2.)
-Unzip the file in the location of your choice
+Select "Download ZIP"

 3.)
+Locate the downloaded .zip file.
+Unzip the file in the location of your choice.

+4.)
+Download Eclipse IDE if you haven't already

+5.)
 Create a new java project in the Eclipse IDE

-4.)
+6.)
 Move all files from the repository folder into your new project folder

-5.)
+7.)
 Right-click on the package explorer in eclipse, select "Refresh"

+8.)
+Your game is now installed!